d365collaborative/d365fo.tools/docs/New-D365EntraIntegration.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Executes the cmdlet until the first operation that would change the state of the system, without executing that operation.
+Subsequent operations are likely to fail.
+This is currently not fully implemented and should not be used.

 ```yaml
 Type: SwitchParameter